Integral representation of random variables with respect to Gaussian processes: Main results

 for some process $\Psi(s)$.
 As a result it was shown in \cite{m-s-v} that this is true if $\xi$ can be viewed as an endpoint of some stochastic process which is H\"{o}lder continuous of some order $a>0$.
 Moreover, under assumption that $\Psi$ is continuous the authors also proved that the conditions are necessary.
 As the proof is based on similar arguments as the proofs of previous theorems, it is not a surprise that we can derive similar results for our general class of processes.
-However, we can only cover processes $\xi$ which are H\"{o}lder continuous of order $a>1-\alpha$.
-For extensions, see Remark \ref{rmk:H} below. \begin{thm} Let $X\in\mathcal{X}^\alpha_T$ such that assumptions \ref{assu:smallball} is satisfied, and let $\xi$ be $\mathcal{F}_T$ measurable random variable.
-If there exists a H\"{o}lder continuous process $Z_s$ of order $a>1-\alpha$ such that $Z_T = \xi$, then one can construct $\mathbb{F}$-adapted process $\Psi_T$ on $[0,T]$ such that the integral
+However, in our general case we have to modify the proof accordingly by choosing parameters differently.
+Consequently, we can only cover processes $\xi$ which are H\"{o}lder continuous of order $a>1-\alpha$.
+For extensions, see Remark~\ref{rmk:H} below.